hackmcgill/ai/README.md

 ##overview

 - October 1: Document classification using python, sklearn and naive bayes using a sample dataset pulled from hackerrank.com
 - October 8: Using oct1 in real life.
 Scraping news websites and classifying their articles our way in python.
+We all worked on a part of the scraper.
+Next week we're going to talk about how we put it together.
+- October 15: Putting the scraper together.
+Testing classification.
+Improvements on this?
+Additional resources, and "how do we make this more intelligent?" -> intro to NLP (maybe if we have time).

 ##textbooks / book resources